 The focus of counseling and psychotherapy is to assist you with any emotional or psychological problems or difficulties.
 The goal is to help you clarify issues, better understand your emotions, relationships and responses and to effectively deal with challenges so that you are able to achieve your personal and academic best.

 Services are offered in a confidential and empowering environment that is directed towards optimizing your personal, academic and overall well-being.

 Booking an Appointment

-If you are a first-year engineering student, you can make an appointment through your First-year Advisor.
-If you are an upper-year engineering student you can book an appointment through your Academic Advisor or by calling Health and Wellness at 416-978-8030.
+If you are a first-year engineering student, you can obtain a referral from your First-year Advisor.
+If you are an upper-year engineering student you can obtain a referral from your Academic Advisor or by calling Health and Wellness at 416-978-8030 (selection option 5).
 Appointments are 45 minutes long.